+- 3. Optional: run conda init --reverse --all to undo changes to shell initialization scripts

-- 3. OPTIONAL: Edit ~/.bash_profile to remove the Miniconda directory from your PATH environment variable. - 4.
-Remove the following hidden file and folders that may have been created in the home directory: - · .condarc file - · . conda directory
+- 4. Optional: remove the following hidden file and folders that may have been created in the home directory:

+- · .condarc file

+- · . conda directory

-• .continuum directory
+- .continuum directory

 By running: